-- Be somewhat wary of 'social priming' or 'automatic - processing.

-behavior priming' results!
-Many turn out not to replicate

-• (I chose the one on the prior slide specifically because it has been replicated.
-And because I think it's cool.)

-But we're mostly interested here in positive and negative priming, which is about when priming affects the speed of
+- Be somewhat wary of 'social priming' or 'automatic behavior priming' results!
+Many turn out not to replicate - (I chose the one on the prior slide specifically because it has been replicated.
+And because I think it's cool.) - But we're mostly interested here in positive and negative priming, which is about when priming affects the speed of processing.

-Expose person to a stimulus, which will affect response to subsequent stimulus, without their conscious guidance or intent Positive: First stimulus increases the speed of response to second stimulus
+Expose person to a stimulus, which will affect response to subsequent stimulus, without their conscious guidance or intent

+Positive:

+First stimulus increases

-Negative First stimulus decreases the speed of response to second stimulus.
-Reaction slower than unprimed.
+the speed of response to

+second stimulus

 Stimuli that are closely related in an individual's own mind typically produce positive priming.
 For more info, take a look at the "spreading activation" literature.